Understand vtk pre-multiplication and post-multiplication

 Output

-If we combine an object, we will be clear
+If we combine an object, it will be clearer

 Default